adomokos/climb_that_mountain/blog/2017/08/string_calculator_with_applicative_functors.md

 Nothing
 λ>
 ```
-We need to parse the list of strings, which is achieved by `readMaybe`.
+I need to parse the list of strings, which is achieved by `readMaybe`.

 ```shell
 GHCi, version 8.0.2: http://www.haskell.org/ghc/  :? for help